 Art and artists are raising some very important, poignant, powerful, and thought-provoking issues in ways few will, can, or has.

 Either not enough people are listening or the art isn’t reaching the people or no one is taking the time to care (or all three).

 I know that’s a glaring and gross generalization (and my professors will likely join Bruno Latour in hacking my site to also berate me for making it) but I state it only because this semester I have gained such a respect for modern art as an important means of societal commentary with regard to technology.
 I think it’s easy to discard art as an “individual activity” that’s only about expression and aesthetics, but the way art was framed (I know, haha) this semester allowed me to see art and artists’ value in sparking discussion as a reflection of contemporary cultural practices.
 The issues are there.
 Why aren’t more people talking about them and doing something about it?

 The humanities and the sciences need one another, desperately.
 They can solve more together than they can, apart.

 This semester was a turning point.
 I believe I learned as much about myself as I did the content covered in my classes and all of it amounted to one thing: context.

-I discovered the importance of context: of knowing where you are, what’s around you, where you’ve come from and the effects of your environment on you.
+I discovered the importance of context: knowing where you are, what’s around you, where you’ve come from, and the effects of your environment on you.

 I gained context: that design research is what I was made to do, how just studying problems or just formulating problems or just solving problems is not enough.
 I want to do all three.

-I better understand context: by looking through a theoretical lens, a methodological lens and a historical lens, I understand that when they converge, position is triangulated and context is gained.
+I better understand context: by looking through a theoretical lens, a methodological lens, and a historical lens, I understand that when they converge, the position is triangulated and context is gained.